 Just under 30 minutes from downtown Chicago are the tree-lined suburbs of Oak Park, Forest Park and River Forest.
 Here you can see some of Frank Lloyd Wright’s most famous homes and tour his home and studio and the famous Unity Temple.
 Why not make a day out of it and enjoy the attractive downtown area and walk and drive the neighborhoods exploring his architecture.
 You can access the sites by car, by taking the Green Line from the Chicago Loop or the Metra Union Pacific West Line train from the Ogilvie Transportation Center.

 Next pick up your map and audio guide from the Home and Studio to start your walking tour of the neighborhood.
 You can just buy the larger map or book an audio tour which comes with the neighborhood map and audio guide for narration; I did both.
-You will see some of his famous homes: The Arthur B. Heurtley House at 318 Forest, which was one of my favorites, The Laura Gale House at 6 Elizabeth Ct., The Peter A. Beach House at 238 Forest Ave., The Frank Thomas House at 210 Forest Ave., The Hills-Decaro House at 312 Forest Ave. and the Nathan G. Moore House at 33 Forest Ave.
+You will see some of his famous homes: The Arthur B. Heurtley House at 318 Forest, which was one of my favorites, The Laura Gale House at 6 Elizabeth Ct., The Peter A. Beachy House at 238 Forest Ave., The Frank Thomas House at 210 Forest Ave., The Hills-Decaro House at 312 Forest Ave. and the Nathan G. Moore House at 33 Forest Ave.
 This district has the world’s largest concentration of Wright-designed structures.

 On Chicago Ave. you can see some of his older homes, The Walter H. Gale House at 1031 W. Chicago, The Thomas H. Gale House at 1027 W. Chicago and The Robert P. Parker House at 1019 W. Chicago.